 - Something they learned in the past week

-Monthly huddles are usually slightly longer than 20-minutes.
+Monthly team huddles are usually slightly longer than 20 minutes.
 Retail teams can treat them as mini-meetings to catch up on key metrics—how the store performed that past month, and what their goals are for the upcoming month.

 What are the benefits of team huddles?

-Now that you know the different types of team huddles, let’s take a look at the benefits of hosting regular stand-up meetings.
+Now that you’ve learned about a few team huddle ideas and know the different types of team huddles, let’s take a look at the benefits of hosting regular team huddles.

 Provide and receive support

 Research found that 85% of employees are more motivated when a company has effective internal communication.
 Team huddles slot perfectly into that concept.
 Employees know what’s going on and who they can rely on throughout the working day, and can pass the baton for ongoing responsibilities.

 We can see this in action with two teams hosting a huddle as they change shifts.
 The first team explains they haven’t had enough time to finish a physical inventory count.
 The second team now knows to prioritize certain sections of the store for a stock check.
 Everyone works together to get the job done.

 Unfortunately, issues do arise when you’re running a brick-and-mortar store.
 Stock goes missing.
 Staff call in sick.
 A delivery doesn’t turn up as expected.

 Team huddles are the ideal opportunity to handle and address issues.
 Have your team use the meeting as a way to communicate potential issues.
 Then, work together to solve the problem before it becomes a bigger one.

 As the saying goes, “Teamwork makes the dream work.”
 That’s especially true for retail teams.